kevinpruvost/InvestmentSimulator/README.md

 # Tax Optimization for French Entrepreneurs

-You can find the app here [https://kevinpruvost.github.io/FranceSoloEntrepreneur_TaxOptimiztion/](https://kevinpruvost.github.io/FranceSoloEntrepreneur_TaxOptimiztion/)
+You can find the app here [Github Pages link](https://kevinpruvost.github.io/InvestmentSimulator/)